 That means first of all that our content always comes with a face, so you can get to know us – not just the content we make.
 We also pay special attention to your journey to Eurovision in our preview articles full of useful tips.
 But we can’t get to know you unless you talk to us.
 Our editors love to have a chat through Facebook, and if you have a question, we’ll do what we can to help you.

 WHAT YOU CAN FIND HERE

-The Olympic Games of Music: Results – News about the Competition – Opinion & Analysis
+The Olympic Games of Music: Results – Following the Competition – Opinion & Analysis

 As a sports medium, we cover every match.
 From a Lithuanian presentation show on a drizzly Saturday evening in January, to the spectacular Grand Final in May – ESCDaily will give you live commentary through liveblogs and the latest scores in convenient overviews.
 But our Eurovision season does not start only in January.
-We bring you news and preselection updates all year long.
-We also discuss strategies in editorials, and we question broadcasters about the choices that they make.
+All year long we discuss strategies in editorials, and we question broadcasters about the choices that they make.